nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Whiteboard design session/WDS student guide - Azure Synapse Analytics and AI.md

 3. One of WWI's challenges is that while multiple departments might be able to query a given table, what data they should be allowed to see depends on their department or role within the company.
 How could your solution support this?
 You should suggest three options.

-4. Can the solution help WWI discover, track and remediate security misconfigurations and detect threats?
+4. Can the solution help WWI discover, track, and remediate security misconfigurations and detect threats?
 How?

 5. Can WWI use this same solution to monitor sensitive information by enabling them to discover, classify and protect and track access to such data?